SteveWLU/hda/about/bibliography.md

 title: Bibliography
 ---
 # *Huon d’Auvergne* Bibliography
-#huon/bibliography

-TO DO:
-- [ ] Italics with.
-“Atti” - yes/no; where?

-> Fontibus irriguam spatiabar forte per urbem,<br>
-> Que tribus a vicis nome tenet, ocia passu<br>
-> Castigans modico, cum celsa in sede theatri<br>
-> Karoleas acies et gallica gesta boantem<br>
-> Cantorem aspitio; pendet plebecula circum,<br>
-> Auribus arrectis; illam suus allicit Orpheus.<br>
-> Asculto tacito: Francorum dedita lingue<br>
-> Carmina barbarico passim deformat hiatu,<br>
-> Tramite nulla suo, nulli innitentia penso<br>
-> Ad libitum volvens; vulgo tamen illa placebant.<br> [^1]

-> “I was strolling through the city rich in spring waters which takes its name from the three roads [Treviso], passing time with no particular haste, when I see upon a stage a performer shouting the deeds of France and the military exploits of Charlemagne.
-The people crowd around and listen intently as their Orpheus draws them in.
-I listened in silence.
-With an unrefined accent he distorts here and there the songs composed in the language of the French and modifies them at whim with no particular care for order.
-And nonetheless the crowd was pleased.”

-[^1]: Cited in Holtus and Wunderli, “Franco-italien et épopée franco-italienne,” 41.

 ## &#10081;  Manuscripts and Early Print Editions
 -*Huon d’Auvergne*.
 1341.
 MS 78 D 8 (olim MS Hamilton 337).
 Kupferstichkabinett, Berlin.<br>